tableau/Logshark/README.md

-# Logshark
+# LogShark
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-Logshark is a command line utility that you can run against Tableau Server logs to generate a set of workbooks that provide insights into system performance, content usage, and error conditions.
+LogShark is a command line utility that you can use to analyze and troubleshoot Tableau performance and activity.
+LogShark extracts data from Tableau Server and Desktop logs and builds a set of Tableau workbooks that provide insights into the system performance, content usage, and error conditions.

 Some common use cases for Logshark include:
   * Troubleshooting issue(s) that are recorded in the logs.